zvictor/zvictor/README.md

-"Just a tiny 'blip' in a vast universe, lost as fuck, trying to become something"
+"Just a tiny 'blip' in a vast universe"

 ### Hello world 🤙